eschen42/aceincl/README.md

 data back and forth between Icon and sqlite3 without resorting to such platform-specific devices such as FIFOs or named-pipes.

+By default, baton files are created in the directory whose path is returned by `tmpdir()` in [`fileDirIo.icn`](#filedirioicn).
+To override this behavior, assign a path string to the global variable `g_sl3_tmpdir` which is defined in `sl3.icn`

-For convenience, if the symbol `sl3` is not defined by the preprocessor before `sl3.icn` is included, then it is defined as `sl3Msg`:
+For convenience, if the preprocessor symbol `sl3` is not defined by the preprocessor before `sl3.icn` is included, then it is defined as `sl3Msg`:

 ```
 $ifndef sl3